Economic Theory

 | Cause of Crisis | External Shocks | Lack of Demand | Bad Monetary Policy |

-In the 1970s, the dominant Keynesian theory faced a crisis.
-According to the "Phillips Curve" (a Keynesian model), there was a stable trade-off between inflation and unemployment: you could have high inflation OR high unemployment, but not both.
-However, in the 1970s, the US experienced **Stagflation**—high inflation AND high unemployment simultaneously.
-Keynesian policies (spending more money) only made inflation worse without fixing unemployment.
-This failure paved the way for Monetarism and Supply-Side Economics.
-Milton Friedman correctly predicted that printing money would cause inflation without permanently lowering unemployment.
-His theories led Paul Volcker (Fed Chair) to crush inflation with high interest rates in the early 1980s, validating the Monetarist view and changing central bank policy forever.
+In the 1970s, the dominant Keynesian economic theory faced a severe existential crisis.
+According to the "Phillips Curve"—a core Keynesian model—there was a stable and predictable trade-off between inflation and unemployment: a nation could choose to have high inflation OR high unemployment, but it was theoretically impossible to have both at the same time.
+Throughout the 1970s, the United States and much of the developed world experienced Stagflation—a toxic combination of high inflation and high unemployment simultaneously.
+Traditional Keynesian policies (increasing government spending) only served to make inflation worse without fixing the underlying unemployment problem.
+This failure paved the way for the rise of Monetarism and Supply-Side Economics.
+Economists like Milton Friedman correctly predicted that printing money would cause persistent inflation without permanently lowering the "natural" rate of unemployment.
+His theories eventually led Federal Reserve Chairman Paul Volcker to crush inflation with extremely high interest rates in the early 1980s, fundamentally changing central bank policy and validating the Monetarist view for a new generation.

 The Bottom Line